rogerbaiges/CatGPT/README.md

 ## How to Use the Model / Com Utilitzar el Model

 **English:**
-To use CatGPT, you simply need to clone the repository, install the required libraries, and run the `CatGPT_run.py` script.
+To use CatGPT, you simply need to clone the repository, install the required libraries, and run the `CatGPT_run.py` or the `CatGPT-IT_run.py` script depending on the model you want to use.
 This script will launch the Streamlit app, where you can interact with the model through an easy-to-use interface.

 **Català:**
-Per utilitzar CatGPT, només cal clonar el repositori, instal·lar les biblioteques necessàries i executar el script `CatGPT_run.py`.
+Per utilitzar CatGPT, només cal clonar el repositori, instal·lar les biblioteques necessàries i executar l'script `CatGPT_run.py` o `CatGPT-IT_run.py`depenent del model a utilizar.
 Aquest script llançarà l'aplicació Streamlit, on podràs interactuar amb el model a través d'una interfície fàcil d'usar.

 ## App Structure / Estructura de l'App